unahouExosite/docs/guides/create-product.md

 ```
 $ murano syncup --specs
 ```
-This command sets up all of the data aliases in the spec file.
-You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the 'Definition' tab.
+This command sets up all the data aliases in the spec file.
+You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the *DEFINITION* tab.
 These are all the different resources that will used by your hardware.